EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <mark> **Please Note:** This tutorial assumes a basic understanding on how to use RStudio and produce plots. </mark>

+You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-Abigail-Louise.git" target="_blank">this GitHub repository</a>.
+Clone and download the repo as a zip file, then unzip it.

 ---

 ### Tutorial Steps: